pia-foss/mac-split-tunnel/README.md

   The debugger will attach to the extension as soon as it starts.
   Repeat this step for every debug session.
 - You can also attach the debugger to the extension using its PID.
-  Open the activity monitor, a process named "com.privateinternetaccess.vpn.splittunnel" owned by root should be present.
+  Get the PID of the process named "com.privateinternetaccess.vpn.splittunnel".
-  Check its PID, in XCode select "Debug" and "Attach to process by PID or name...".
+  In Xcode select "Debug" and "Attach to process by PID or name...".

 ## Starting the proxy

 Click the buttons in this sequence:
-"Activate", "loadOrInstallManager", "startProxy".
+"Activate", "LoadOrInstallManager", "StartProxy".

 ## Commands explanation

-### activate
+### Activate

 This will activate the network extension.
 A system popup will appear saying "System Extension Blocked".
 Open system settings/Security & Privacy and allow.